Aaron Bates: Coaching career

-He retired from playing to become an assistant coach for the Dodgers rookie class Arizona League Dodgers team in 2015.
+Bates retired from playing to become an assistant coach for the Dodgers rookie class Arizona League Dodgers team in 2015.
 In 2017, he was named hitting coach of the single-A Great Lakes Loons.
-He spent 2018 as a minor league coordinator before being named as the Dodgers Major League assistant hitting coach for the 2019 season.
+He spent 2018 as a minor league coordinator before being named as the Dodgers' Major League assistant hitting coach for the 2019 season.
 He was promoted to co-hitting coach for the 2023 season.

 Personal life

 Bates grew up in the small coastal town of Santa Cruz, California.
-He attended Soquel High School for his freshmen year, before transferring to Archbishop Mitty High School in San Jose, California where he played both football and baseball.
-His senior season he was the Quarterback on the football team which went 12-1 and captured its first West Catholic Athletic League title in 25 years.
+He attended Soquel High School for his freshman year, before transferring to Archbishop Mitty High School in San Jose, California, where he played both football and baseball.
+His senior season he was the quarterback on the football team, which went 12-1 and captured its first West Catholic Athletic League title in 25 years.

 He was inducted into the Archbishop Mitty High School Hall of Fame in January 2013.